Over the years, the growth, development and academic achievements of the MSBM have been recognized through a number of awards and accolades.

 The Association of MBAs is the impartial authority on postgraduate management education, and is committed to raising its profile and quality standards internationally for the benefit of business schools, students and alumni and employers.

-Mona School of Business and Management has been recognized by highly reputable international bodies for partnerships, and in that regard, the World Economic Forum (WEF) selected MSBM as its partner institution for administering the Global Competitiveness Survey for Jamaica and the Project Management Institute (PMI) has named MSBM a Registered Education Provider (R.E.P.).
-The R.E.P. designation validates that an organization meets or exceeds PMI’s rigorous quality standards and can deliver world-class, effective project management training and education.
+Mona School of Business and Management has been recognized by highly reputable international bodies for partnerships, and in that regard, the World Economic Forum (WEF) selected MSBM as its partner institution for administering the Global Competitiveness Survey for Jamaica and the Project Management Institute (PMI) has named MSBM as an Authorized Training Provider (A.T.P.) an upgrade from the previous status as a Registered Education Provider.
+The designation validates that an organization meets or exceeds PMI’s rigorous quality standards and can deliver world-class, effective project management training and education.

-Very significantly, annually, Eduniversal publishes its official Ranking for the 4000 Best Masters and MBA Programs in 32 fields of studies worldwide.
-MSBM is ranked in the Eduniversal Best Masters Ranking 2017:
+Very significantly, annually, Eduniversal publishes its official Ranking for the Best Masters and MBA Programs in a number of fields of studies worldwide.